mrprestegaard/Deep-Learning-Projects/README.md

 - **Bidirectional LSTM**: Captures sequential dependencies in both forward and backward directions for a better understanding of tweet context.
 - **Attention Mechanism**: Focuses on the most relevant parts of each tweet, improving classification accuracy.
 - **Dense Layers**: Extract high-level features and produce a binary classification output.

-The notebook also explores integrating sentiment analysis features, though results showed that sentiment features alone were insufficient to improve classification performance.

 ### Results